lbl-srg/obc/specification/source/verification.rst

    and write the converted input time series to a new file ``reference_input.csv``.
    Do the same for the trended output time series of the real controller and store them in the new file ``controller_output.csv``.

+   Optionally, also store one or several indicator time series in ``indicator.csv``, with the header of each time series being the name of the control output variable whose verification should be suspended whenever the indicator time series is ``0`` at that time instant.

 5. Convert the parameter values for ``TSupSetMax``, ``TSupSetMin``, ``yHeaMax``, ``yMin`` and ``yCooMax`` to the units specified in ``reference_parameters.json`` and store them in a text file ``reference_parameters.txt``.